differentialprivacy/differentialprivacy/_posts/2021-09-07-synthetic-data-part-1.md

 Mechanisms in this class differ primarily in their methodology for selecting queries and their algorithm for generating synthetic data from noisy measurements.
 The focus of this blog post is the final **Generate** step, and specifically, the open-source **[Private-PGM](https://github.com/ryan112358/private-pgm){:target="_blank"}** tool that solves this problem in a generic and scalable way.

-Private-PGM was a key component of the first-place solution in the 2018 competition, and in both the first and second-place solution in the 2020 competition.[^2]  It allows the mechanism designer to focus on *what queries to measure* to maximize utility of the synthetic data, rather than *how to post-process* the noisy measurements to obtain synthetic data.
+Private-PGM was a key component of the first-place solution in the 2018 NIST Differential Privacy [Synthetic Data Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/past-prize-challenges/2018-differential-privacy-synthetic){:target="\_blank"} and in *both* the first and second-place solution in follow-up [Temporal Map Competition](https://www.nist.gov/ctl/pscr/open-innovation-prize-challenges/current-and-upcoming-prize-challenges/2020-differential){:target="\_blank"}.[^2]  It allows the mechanism designer to focus on *what queries to measure* to maximize utility of the synthetic data, rather than *how to post-process* the noisy measurements to obtain synthetic data.
 Both are challenging problems, and Private-PGM provides a principled, robust, and elegant solution to the latter problem, while exposing a simple interface that can be readily used by mechanism designers.

 [^2]: Other top-performing mechanisms followed the select-measure-generate paradigm as well, but used other methods for the generate step.

 After reading this blog post you will:

-* Be able to use Private-PGM to design your first synthetic data mechanism.
+* Be able to use Private-PGM to design your first synthetic data mechanism.  \\
-* Understand what Private-PGM does, how it works, and what it's limitations are.
+* Understand what Private-PGM does, how it works, and what its limitations are. \\
 * Learn about alternatives to Private-PGM for the generate step.
 * Be ready to compete in the next synthetic data competition!

+# Getting started with Private-PGM

-# Discrete Data
+### Discrete Data

 For the purpose of this blog post, assume we have a preprocessed discrete dataset, such that each attribute \\\( i \\\) can take on values from the set \\\(\\\{0, 1, \dots, n_i-1 \\\} \\\) where \\\( n_i \\\) is the number of possible values for a given column.
 The open source Private-PGM repository contains a preprocessed adult dataset.
 We can load it in using the following code: